zydeco-lang/zydeco/README.md

 cd docs/spell && make build
 ```
 and the product will show up right in the folder - which is also a series of guide to programming in zydeco.
+Maybe we should call it "co-literate zydeco" because it turns commented zydeco into markdown.

 A legacy version of the tutorial lies [here](docs/tutorial/intro_to_zydeco.md).
 With system-F_ω and type alias shipped in, ~~we'll update the tutorial shortly~~ the tutorial is briefly updated.